tayganr/purviewlab/modules/module02a.md

 > :bulb: **Did you know?**
 >
-> [Collections](https://docs.microsoft.com/en-us/azure/purview/how-to-create-and-manage-collections) in Azure Purview can be used to organize data sources, scans, and assets in a hierarchical model based on how your organization plans to use Azure Purview.
+> [Collections](https://docs.microsoft.com/en-us/azure/purview/how-to-create-and-manage-collections) in Microsoft Purview can be used to organize data sources, scans, and assets in a hierarchical model based on how your organization plans to use Microsoft Purview.
 The collection hierarchy also forms the security boundary for your metadata to ensure users don't have access to data they don't need (e.g. sensitive metadata).
 >
 > For more information, check out [Collection Architectures and Best Practices](https://docs.microsoft.com/en-us/azure/purview/concept-best-practices-collections).